alensiljak/interactive-brokers-flex-rs/README.md

 This crate contains a CLI and a library which assist with Flex Reports from Interactive Brokers.
 There are several components involved:

-- CLI `ibflex` uses the `ibflex` library
+- The command-line application (CLI) `ibflex`, provides all the features of the `ibflex` library ✅
 - `ibflex` library exposes the following functionality
-  - downloans the Flex report (incomplete)
+  - downloans the Flex report ✅
+  - parses IB Flex report ✅
+  - runs Ledger command to retrieve the distribution transactions in the last 60 days (incomplete)
   - runs the comparison for the downloaded Cash Transactions Flex .xml report and the last 60 days in Ledger (incomplete)
-  - parses IB Flex report
-  - runs Ledger command to retrieve the distribution transactions in the last 60 days (incomplete)
-- `pricedb` crate ([repo](https://github.com/alensiljak/pricedb-rust)) uses a database which contains the list of securities with the Symbol mapping between IB Flex report and Ledger.
+- `pricedb` crate ([repo](https://github.com/alensiljak/pricedb-rust)) provides the Symbol mapping between IB Flex report and Ledger.
 I.e. symbol `VHYL` in the report is `VHYL_AS` in Ledger.
-The package is a dependency of `ibflex` but must be configured manually.
+The package is a dependency of `ibflex` but must be configured manually to read from own database. ✅

 # Usage